lightspeedwp/to-search/readme.txt

 == Works with the LSX Theme ==

-The [Tour Operator Plugin](https://tour-operator.lsdev.biz) and [Extensions](https://tour-operator.lsdev.biz/extensions/) are designed to work seamlessly with the LSX theme.
+The [Tour Operator Plugin](https://tour-operator.lsdev.biz/) and [Extensions](https://tour-operator.lsdev.biz/extensions/) are designed to work seamlessly with the LSX theme.

 We are always updating our software to add functionality, and maintain latest security protocols.

 == Gutenberg Compatible Plugin ==

 Have you updated to the new WordPress Gutenberg editor?
 We've got you covered!
-The Tour Operator Search Plugin has been optimised for the Gutenberg update.
+The Tour Operator Search Plugin has been optimized for the Gutenberg update.

 Check out our [Tour Operator dedicated website](https://tour-operator.lsdev.biz/) to check out all our available extensions and features.